 Garmin Approach S6

-It's a double header for Garmin, but the Approach S6 is the daddy of golf watches.
+The Approach S6 is the grandaddy of golf watches, although it's about to be superseded by the incoming Approach S60.
 The Garmin Approach S6 has built-in mapping for 40,000 international courses, and will display yardage to the pin and a top-down view of the hole on its colour screen.

 The only problem is that you'll need to spend the equivalent of a top-end driver on a device that tells you how far to hit one.